Spinal Fusion: Understanding Bone Graft

 Bone banks collect, evaluate, and store bone.
 The bone comes from human donors who have died.

-If bone from your own body is used, a small amount of bone is taken from the surface of the front or back of your pelvic bone.
+If bone from your own body is used, a small amount of bone is taken from a part of your pelvic bone, called the iliac crest.

 The bone is removed during the fusion surgery—a separate surgery is not needed.
 Bone may be taken through the incision made for your fusion, or through a separate incision.
 The area the bone is taken from can hurt quite a bit until it heals.

-Bone from your own body may work better than bone from a bone bank.
+Apart from grafts from a bone bank or your own body, there are also other artificial bone graft materials that can be used.
 Your surgeon will decide whether it is a better choice for your fusion.